 Last updated: September 22, 2021

-On September 20, Governor Roy Cooper signed a new law that modernizes the NC Nonprofit Corporation Act in tow important ways:
+On September 20, Governor Roy Cooper signed a new law that modernizes the NC Nonprofit Corporation Act in two important ways:

 - It allows nonprofits with members to conduct membership meetings remotely rather than in person; and